ntk148v/gclone/README.md

 # gclone

-Git clone written by pure Golang
+A Git clone tool written by pure Golang